-If your workstation came with an integrated Permedia P2 graphics/video accelerator, it includes 4 MB of SGRAM video memory on the main logic board.
+If your workstation came with an integrated Permedia 2 graphics/video accelerator, it includes 4 MB of SGRAM video memory on the main logic board.
 You can upgrade to 8 MB of video memory by installing an optional 4 MB SGRAM daughter card on the main logic board.
+You can also install a 4 MB SGRAM daughter card on an optional AGP video expansion board.